seeess1/seeess1.github.io/projects.md

 <a href = "assets/images/cocktails-v2.png"><img src="assets/images/cocktails-v2.png" alt="COVID-19 Tracker"></a>

-To create these maps and our algorithmic recommendations for retail chains, we worked with all kinds of data: demographic stats from the US Census, business metadata, vehicular traffic counts, restaurant reviews, and a lot more.
+To make our maps, we worked with all kinds of data: demographic stats from the US Census, business metadata, vehicular traffic counts, restaurant reviews, and a lot more.
 My job as a data engineer was to collect all the data, clean it, and generate new metrics for our data science and front end teams.